 Managing achievable change in Markham's housing stock is central to accommodating new growth.
-Much of Markham's existing housing stock is comprised of single detached, semi-detached, and townhouse dwellings responding to the traditional demand for more suburban family-oriented ground-related product.
-As Markham evolves into a more urban community and addresses the market needs of future residents and workers there will need to be a shift towards a more balanced housing stock composition with an increased share of apartments, stacked townhouse and townhouse dwellings.
+Much of Markham's existing housing stock is comprised of single detached, semi-detached, and townhouse dwellings responding to the traditional demand for more suburban familyoriented ground-related product.
+As Markham evolves into a more urban community and addresses the market needs of future residents and Healthy neighbourhoods and communities contain the DNA of everyday life in Markham, from housing to community services, arts and culture to heritage. workers there will need to be a shift towards a more balanced housing stock composition with an increased share of apartments, stacked townhouse and townhouse dwellings.